-Here are some of the most frequently asked questions about free Obamacare.
+Here are some of the most frequently asked questions about Free Obamacare.
 Have a question that we haven’t answered?
 Call us at 877-561-3360!

 To be eligible for Obamacare subsidies you must be currently living in the US, are either a citizen or legal resident, are not currently incarcerated, and you must meet some income requirements.
 You will have to file taxes also.
-We would love to help you check your ability to get Obamacare and Insurance under the Affordable Care Act.
+We would love to help you check your ability to get Free Obamacare and Insurance under the Affordable Care Act.
 Please call us at 877-561-3360.

-This is the time where you enroll in medical, vision, and dental insurance coverages for the year.
+This is the time when you enroll in medical, vision, and dental insurance coverages for the year.
 This period of time is the only time you can begin coverage or adjust your coverage for the coming year.
 There are some exceptions based on specific, qualifying life events.

 • You recently lost insurance coverage that met government requirements (due to job or coverage loss)